 EVET refers to VET courses delivered to school students by a non-NSW public school provider.
-E.g. TAFE and other registered training providers.
+Eg. TAFE and other registered training providers.
 EVET providers consult with schools to ensure that placements are timely, appropriate and accessible for students' learning needs and wellbeing.

-The host employer supervises your young person in the workplace, allowing them to practice and enhance the specific industry skills they have learned in their course work.
+The host employer supervises your child in the workplace, allowing them to practise and enhance the specific industry skills they have learned in their course work.